Teaching & Learning at

 Our EYFS classes (Nursery 2 and Reception) follow the curriculum suggested through the EYFS Framework and Development Matters.
 This Curriculum gives our youngest pupils the necessary beginning to their school career to prepare them for the more formal National Curriculum in Year 1.

-Children at OLOL are exposed to Read, Write Inc techniques ion these youngest classes and quickly develop sound phonological and early reading readiness.
+Children at OLOL are exposed to Read, Write Inc techniques and Jolly Phonics to support the Letters and Sounds programme in these youngest classes and quickly develop sound phonological and early reading readiness.

 There are seven areas of learning and development that must shape educational programmes in early years settings.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These three areas, the prime areas, are: